-Day 5 Melbourne - Phillip Island
+Melbourne - Phillip Island

 The morning is yours to relax or see more of Melbourne independently, before an afternoon excursion to Phillip Island, habitat of the sleepy koala and sunset venue for one of nature’s most delightful rituals - the ‘parade’ of Little Penguins, emerging from the sea and waddling their way resolutely up Summerland Beach to their sand dune burrows.
 We return to Melbourne later in the evening.

-Day 6 Melbourne - Great Ocean Road - Mount Gambier
+Melbourne - Great Ocean Road - Warrnambool

-Day 7 Mount Gambier - Coonawarra - Murray River - Adelaide
+Warrnambool - Coonawarra - Murray River - Adelaide

 At leisure to explore Adelaide independently.
 From our centrally-located hotel, you are only minutes from attractions such as the colourful Central Market and the beautifully laid out gardens of Victoria Square.
-Nearby, the pedestrianised Rundle Mall will delight bargain-hunters. or you may wish to venture a little further afield to the seaside resort of Glenelg, which can be reached by tram from Moseley Square.
+Nearby, the pedestrianised Rundle Mall will delight bargain-hunters.
+Or you may wish to venture a little further afield to the seaside resort of Glenelg, which can be reached by tram from Moseley Square.

-Day 10 Adelaide - Alice Springs
+Adelaide - Alice Springs

-Day 11 Alice Springs - Uluru
+Alice Springs - Uluru

-We depart Alice for Uluru and our hotel, the Voyages Sails in the Desert hotel (4T+), sympathetically built into the landscape yet lacking no modern comfort.
+We depart Alice for Uluru and our hotel, the Voyages Sails in the Desert (4.5-star), sympathetically built into the landscape yet lacking no modern comfort.
 Following check-in, we head out to experience a true icon of Australia - Uluru - a site of deep cultural significance to the Aborigines, who now officially own the park in which it stands.
 Standing at an already impressive 348m high, it is believed that two-thirds of the rock is buried beneath the sand.
 Uluru has inspired a number of paintings and carvings, many of which may be admired from walking trails around the foot of the rock.
 Following this, with a glass of wine in hand, we watch as the setting sun changes the colours of the rock surface, culminating in a series of deeper and darker reds.
 Even today, this sight is enjoyed by only a privileged few.

-Day 12 Kata Tjuta (the Olgas)
+Kata Tjuta (the Olgas)

-A return to Uluru by day presents the opportunity to see it, literally, in a very different light.
+A return to Uluru at sunrise presents the opportunity to see it, literally, in a very different light.
 To the west are the Olgas, a collection of more rounded rocks known to Aborigines as Kata Tjuta (‘Many Heads’), one of which, Mount Olga, is, at 548m, taller than Uluru.
 We return to our hotel for a free afternoon, before visiting the mesmerising Field of Light installation this evening.

-Day 13 Uluru - Cairns - Palm Cove
+Uluru - Cairns - Palm Cove

-Day 14 Great Barrier Reef
+Great Barrier Reef

 The Great Barrier Reef is the world’s largest reef system and the largest structure built by living organisms.
 It is breathtaking in scale - covering an area of 344,000km² - and is visible from space.
 As awe-inspiring as its size, is the variety and colour of the tropical fish that inhabit its shallow waters; and today presents opportunities to see them your way.
 We begin with a transfer to Cairns and an exhilarating catamaran ride across the blue Coral Sea to a pontoon on the Outer Great Barrier Reef.
 Here we can view the underwater life through a glass-windowed underwater observatory, from a semi-submersible boat, or by snorkelling in the water with the equipment provided.
 We return to Cairns late afternoon and on to our resort hotel in Palm Cove.